kolchagov/java-crud-api/README.md

 ```

 In the above example you see how a [WKT string](https://en.wikipedia.org/wiki/Well-known_text) is sent.
+Note: Oracle XE doesn't support WKT string conversion.
+"Oracle Express does not have a Javavm in the database and the WKT conversion routines need this as the feature is implemented as Java stored procedures.
+So these WKT routines are not supported on the Express edition."
 ## Unstructured data support

 You may store JSON documents in JSON (MySQL), JSONB (PostgreSQL) or XML (SQL Server) field types in the database.